ANIMA, a wild pastoral

 BBC Radio 4 Book of the Week, February 2020

-Shortlisted for the 2020 Angelus Central European Literary Prize in Poland
+2020 Angelus Central European Literary Prize in Poland, shortlisted

-Winner of the 2018 British Academy Nayef Al-Rodhan Prize for Global Cultural Understanding
+2018 British Academy Nayef Al-Rodhan Prize for Global Cultural Understanding, winner

-Winner of the 2017 Edward Stanford Dolman Book of the Year
+2017 Edward Stanford Dolman Book of the Year, winner

-Winner of the 2017 Saltire Society Scottish Book of the Year
+2017 Saltire Society Scottish Book of the Year, winner

-Shortlisted for the 2018 Royal Society of Literature Ondaatje Prize
+2018 Royal Society of Literature Ondaatje Prize, shortlisted

-Shortlisted for The National Book Critics Circle Awards (US)
+The National Book Critics Circle Awards, US, shortlisted

 TWELVE MINUTES OF LOVE: a tango story